Programming in Python

 # Lock a value in the database

-def lock_value(key: Union[yottadb.Key, tuple], interval: int = 2, timeout: int = 1):
+def lock_value(node: Union[yottadb.Node, tuple], interval: int = 2, timeout: int = 1):

-varname = key.varname
+varname = node.varname

-subsarray = key.subsarray
+subsarray = node.subsarray

 else:

-varname = key[0]
+varname = node[0]

-subsarray = key[1]
+subsarray = node[1]

 if len(subsarray) == 0: